jorgecarleitao/django-sphinxql/docs/indexes.rst

             The model of this index.
 E.g. ``model = blog.models.Post``.

-        In case you want to index only particular instances, you can use the class attribute ``query``:
+        In case you want to index only particular instances, you can define the class attribute ``query``:

         .. attribute:: query